November 12, 2020

 Pre-heat your oven to 275 degrees.

-Place the steak on a sheet pan and set it on the center rack in your oven.
+Place the steak on a sheet pan with a baking rack to elevate the steak and set it on the center rack in your oven.

 Cooking times will vary depending on the size of the steak.
 We strongly recommend using a probe thermometer to check the internal temperature at regular intervals.

-While your steak is cooking, bring your grill or cast iron pan to a searing hot temperature (if your grill has an ultra-hot "sear" setting, this is a great time to use it).
+While your steak is cooking, bring your grill or cast iron pan to a medium high temperature.

-When your steak has reached an internal temperature of 110 to 115 degrees (on its way to medium-rare), remove it from the oven and set it close by.
+When your steak has reached an internal temperature of 110 to 115 degrees (on its way to medium-rare), remove it from the oven and set it close by to rest for 5 minutes.

-Using tongs, on your blazing hot surface sear the steak 1 to 2 minutes per side to develop a beautiful caramelized exterior crust.
+Using tongs on your hot surface, sear the steak 1 to 2 minutes per side to develop a beautiful caramelized exterior crust.
+As an option, use garlic butter and rosemary or thyme to add flavor to your steak.
 The internal temperature should read 125 degrees on your thermometer.

-One final note: You may use the reverse sear technique to cook a steak of any size, but we find that it works exceptionally well on our larger format cuts.
+One final note: You may use the reverse sear technique to cook a steak of any size, but we find that it works exceptionally well on our filet cuts.